krithika117/ProGrad-DBMS-Training/MongoDB-Hands-on.md

 ## Index Commands

-creates an index on the ID field in the Employee collection
+Creates an index on the ID field in the Employee collection
 ```
 db.Employee.createIndex({ID: 1})
 ```